datalib/libextract/README.rst

 Usage
 -----

-Extracting the text from a wikipedia page.
+Extracting the text from a wikipedia page:

 .. code-block:: python